 Opening a bank account in the UK

-To open a UK bank account, you will usually need a UK address (unless you are opening a non-resident account or an account with an international bank with a presence in the UK).
+To open a UK bank account, you will usually need a UK address (unless you are opening a non-resident account).
 Documents that you will need to provide vary from bank to bank, but are likely to include official ID and proof of address (utility bill or council tax bill).
 See more information in this Expatica guide to opening a bank account in the UK.

 Payment methods in the UK

-Cash is still a popular method of payment in the UK, although it has declined over the last ten years – from 63% to 34% of all payments – according to an Access To Cash review.
+Cash is still a popular method of payment in the UK.
+It has declined over the last ten years – from 63% to 34% of all payments – according to an Access To Cash review.
 Most people in the UK still value using cash and it is the primary form of payment method for transactions such as paying taxi drivers, newsagents, and for transactions under £10.

-Cheques are still used as a payment method, mostly for larger payments, but have greatly declined in popularity over the last 10-15 years and now account for less than 1% of overall payments in the UK.
-You can still request a cheque book with many bank accounts but you will no longer be sent one as a standard means of payment.
+Cheques are still used as a payment method, mostly for larger payments, but have greatly declined in popularity over the last 10–15 years and now account for less than 1% of overall payments in the UK.
+You can still request a checkbook with many bank accounts.
+However, customers no longer receive one as a standard means of payment.
 Cheques in the UK take around four working days to clear.

 Debit cards are a popular form of payment across all UK groups.
 A total of 98% of adults in the UK have a debit card and they are usually issued as standard with most bank accounts.
 Debit cards normally double up as cash cards to withdraw money from ATMs in the UK.
 The most popular debit cards in the UK are Visa, Visa Electron, and Mastercard.
 Debit cards can be used in most stores (some may charge a small fee of around £0.50 for transactions under £5) as well as for online payments.
-Many cards can now be used for contactless payments up to £30.
-Debit cards are popular for online payments, with 2018 statistics showing that 52% of UK online payments were made by either debit or credit cards.
+Many cards now can handle contactless payments up to £30.
+Debit cards are popular for online payments; 2018 statistics show that 52% of UK online payments were made by either debit or credit cards.